 Set up a Wormery

 Whatever your set-up, position your wormery somewhere warm, dark, and moist — worms become inactive in low temperatures.
 Also, make sure to cover the wormery with a lid to stop fruit flies.
 There will usually be directions included in your purpose-made wormery, but homemade types are easy to use too.
 Line the container with layers of shredded newspaper, leaf mold, and a variety of food and garden waste.
 Avoid adding citrus fruits and onions as they increase acidity.
+The worm tea you get from your wormery is a fantastic DIY plant fertilizer.

 Worm tea contains living microbes so it’s best to use fresh.
 Dilute it at the ratio of 1:10 to rainwater and apply it whenever you wish.
 It helps boost nutrients and prevent pests and diseases, and will not burn plants.
 You can use worm castings as a top dressing on the soil and they help regulate moisture to your plant roots.